June 01, 2021

 Freelancing offers up the great opportunity to work flexible hours while following your passion.
 The many internet success stories show that freelancing can be both liberating and psychologically rewarding.

 Goodbye having to create creative resume designs, hello freedom!

 However, building a freelance career is not without its anxieties.
 As a freelancer, you will need to build your client base, provide your own income and expand your business on your own.
 And you should always improve your knowledge.
-It’s not enough to know the basics about web technologies.
+It’s not enough to know the basics of web technologies.